.webp)

 At this level of play, the question is rarely whether you're going to spend.
 The real question is whether the service handling your account access has clear boundaries, a named entity behind it, and a track record long enough to be meaningful, or whether you're trusting a process you can't verify.

 When that clarity is missing, problems don't announce themselves upfront.
 A login happens at the wrong moment, credentials get reused somewhere they shouldn't, an operator makes a decision you didn't approve.
-By the time something surfaces, you're troubleshooting a $50K–$100K asset instead of running your alliance.
+By the time something surfaces, you're troubleshooting an account you've spent years building instead of running your alliance.

 This is where knowing exactly what a service does and doesn't do stops being a detail and starts being infrastructure.

-Packsify's model has one access rule: log in once, complete the purchase you approved, stop.
+Packsify has one access rule: log in once, complete the purchase you approved, stop.
 No browsing, no secondary actions, no retention of credentials.
-That boundary exists in writing, gets enforced operationally, and sits behind 121,000+ orders of consistent execution.
+That boundary exists in writing, gets enforced operationally, and sits behind 5+ years of consistent execution behind it.